kaaproject/kaa-rfcs/0006/README.md

 ### Configuration response

-*Configuration response* message MUST be sent by provider in response to a [Configuration request message](#configuration-request).
+*Configuration response* message MUST be sent by configuration provider in response to a [Configuration request message](#configuration-request).
-Provider MUST publish configuration response message to the subject provided in the NATS `replyTo` field of the request.
+Configuration provider MUST publish configuration response message to the subject provided in the NATS `replyTo` field of the request.

 *Configuration response* message payload MUST be an Avro-encoded object with the following schema ([0006-config-response.avsc](./0006-config-response.avsc)):